What is neck pain (cervicalgia)?

-Contact your doctor if you have neck pain that interferes with work or other daily activities.
+Contact a healthcare provider if you have neck pain that interferes with work or other daily activities.
 In rare cases, neck pain can be a sign of a medical emergency.

 Seek urgent medical care if your neck pain:

-- Develops after having an accident.
+- Develops after an accident.

-- Occurs with chills, fever, or unexplained weight loss.
+- Occurs with chills, fever or unexplained weight loss.

-- Does not lessen after one week.
+- Doesn’t improve after one week.